 Teaching with Business Plan Pro business planning-software?
-Kristen Langham asked me about it last week, via email, while I was off to Houston for the Rice University 2008 Business Plan Competition (more about that on my blog).
+Kristen Langham asked me about it last week, via email, while I was off to Houston for the Rice University 2008 Business Plan Competition.

 For 11 years now, I’ve been using Business Plan Pro as part of my undergrad class in starting a business.
 I teach the class every Spring quarter, at the University of Oregon.
 Here’s some of the things I’ve learned: